Exobasidium vaccinii

 Exobasidium vaccinii, commonly known as “red leaf disease,” or “Azalea Gall,” is a biotrophic species of fungus that causes galls on ericaceous plant species, such as blueberry and azalea (Vaccinium and Rhododendron spp.).
+Exobasidium vaccinii is considered the type species of the Exobasidium genus.
 As a member of the Ustilagomycota, it is a basidiomycete closely related to smut fungi.
 Karl Wilhelm Gottlieb Leopold Fuckel first described the species in 1861 under the basionym Fusidium vaccinii, but in 1867 Mikhail Stepanovich Voronin (often cited as “Woronin”) later placed it in the genus Exobasidium.
 The type specimen is from Germany, and it is held in the Swedish Museum of Natural History.

+Exobasidium vaccinii, in current definition from John Axel Nannfeldt in 1981, is limited on the host Vaccinium vitis-idaea.
+This idea is used in most recent papers on E. vaccinii.

 Morphology

-In its pathogenic state, E. vacinnii causes discoloration and, depending on the host, may cause hypertrophy and hyperplasia on the leaves and meristem, often forming flower-like structures (i.e. “pseudoflowers”).
+In its pathogenic state, E. vaccinii causes discoloration and, depending on the host, may cause hypertrophy and hyperplasia on the leaves and meristem, often forming flower-like structures (i.e. “pseudoflowers”).
 It may also cause green spots on blueberry fruits, which are sometimes tinted red and have occasional white spore masses.
 Symptoms within the host plant are often varied compared to other species of Exobasidium, and distinguishing among species has relied traditionally upon spore size.

 In a typical disease cycle, leaves on infected shoots will first turn greenish red to bright red when the host species would typically fruit.
 During the late stage of disease development, the undersurface (abaxial side) of leaves will become covered in a white mass, consisting of sparse hyphae, basidia, basidiospores, secondary spores, and secondary spores forming conidia.

 Basidiospores are musiform with a round apex and a distinctive hilar region at the spore base.
 The spores are hyaline and the dimensions are about 10-13 micrometers long and 3-4 micrometers wide.
 Some spores have a transverse medial septum separating two nuclei.
 Woronin first observed Exobasidium’s ability to produce asexual spores in 1867, and over a century later, scanning electron microscopy and transmission electron microscopy has confirmed E. vaccinii’s ability to produce conidia from secondary spores.

 There are no known reports of E. vaccinii forming appressoria; however, there are numerous reports of appressoria forming in E. vexans, which is pathogenic on tea, and among other members of the Ustilagomycetes.
 The intercellular hyphae are septate with short, lobed haustoria.
 Hyphae and haustoria contacting host cells cause significant amounts of pressure and subsequent distortion in the surrounding tissues.
 Haustoria contain membranous inclusion bodies and are associated with electron-dense deposits, much like other plant pathogenic fungi.